phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 > - For policies: follow the security principle of least privilege
 > - Attach policy to group instead of individual

+## AWS Artifacts
+Provide on-demand access to security and compliance reports and select online agreements:
+## Customer Compliance Center
+Contain resources to learn about AWS compliance

 # Module 7: Monitoring and Analytics
 # Module 8: Pricing and Support